OceanDataTools/openrvdas/docs/display_widgets.md

 ![Django GUI Static Widget Example](images/django_gui_static_widget.png)

-At present, there are two general types of widgets supported by the OpenRVDAS framework:
+The above diagram illustrates three widget types in an excerpt from the "static" page defined in [widgets/static/widgets/nbp_demo.html](../widgets/static/widgets/nbp_demo.html).
+At present, there are two general classes of widgets supported by the OpenRVDAS framework:

   * **"dynamic" widgets** which vary their display based on the parameters in the requested URL.
-At present, the only such widget supported is the Django display widget at [http://localhost:8000/widget](http://localhost:8000/widget)
+At present, the only such widget supported is the Django display widget at [http://localhost:8000/widget](http://localhost:8000/widget).

   * **"static" widgets** coded in HTML with fixed content and layout.
 These all currently live in the [widgets/static/widgets](../widgets/static/widgets) directory.
 The figure above is an example of a static widget demonstrating dial, line chart and text elements.